Adelic line bundles on quasi-projective varieties

-\subsubsection{Deligne Pairing: metrics in a family}
+\subsection{Deligne Pairing: metrics in a family}

 Let $f:X\to Y$ be a projective morphism of quasi-projective varieties over $\CC$ of finite Tor-dimension and pure relative dimension $n$.
-Let $\OL_1,\cdots, \OL_{n+1}$ be line bundles over $X$, endowed with integrable metrics.
-The goal is to endow a natural metric of $\pair{L_1, \cdots, L_{n+1}}$ over $Y$ in this general setting.
+Let $\OL_1,\cdots, \OL_{n+1}$ be line bundles on $X$, endowed with integrable metrics.
+The goal is to endow a natural metric of $\pair{L_1, \cdots, L_{n+1}}$ on $Y$ in this general setting.

 For any closed point $y\in Y$, we have a canonical metric $\|\cdot\|_{X_y}$ of $\pair{L_{1,y}, \cdots, L_{n+1,y}}$ at $y$.
 This is just the above construction applied to $f_y:X_y\to y$.
 By the canonical isomorphism